milkyware/milkyware.github.io/_drafts/migrating-aspnet-core-to-opentelemetry.md

 So how can we migrate to using OpenTelemetry to integrate with App Insights?
 Microsoft do offer a **[guide for migration](https://learn.microsoft.com/en-us/azure/azure-monitor/app/opentelemetry-dotnet-migrate)** but lets start by summarising the removal steps:

-1. Remove the `Microsoft.ApplicationInsights.AspNetCore` package needs removing projects.
+1. Remove the `Microsoft.ApplicationInsights.AspNetCore` package from projects.
 2. Remove the `builder.Services.AddApplicationInsightsTelemetry()` integration
 3. Remove references to App Insights components and clean the solution

 With the legacy App Insights integration removed, we can now start to **add the OpenTelemetry integration**.
-Firstly, the ASP.NET Core OpenTelemetry packages needs to be installed:
+Firstly, the ASP.NET Core OpenTelemetry packages need to be installed:

 ``` bash
 dotnet add package Azure.Monitor.OpenTelemetry.AspNetCore